mvrey/RAGBot/README.md

 ## g.
 How I used AI tools in my development process

-> This section must be in your own words — it's explicitly what the assignment is screening for.

 - **Which tools, and for what parts of the work.** Claude Code did most of the hands-on typing: scaffolding new modules, writing tests alongside the code they cover, and drafting README sections from a description of what was actually built.
 The retrieval design, the chunking strategy, and every trade-off were mine;